FatsackFails/fatsackfails/src/site/posts/i-sing-you-paddle.md

 date: 2019-11-21T04:10:00.000Z
 dateMod: Last Modified
 excerpt: >-
-  <a href="https://twitch.tv/ghosticus" target="_blank">Ghosticus</a> let me row the boat in Human: Fall Flat.
-It — it did not go well.
 teaser: >-
   Ghosticus let me row the boat in Human: Fall Flat.
 It — it did not go well.
 post_type: video